TheJelmega/prog-lang/design/README.md

 When initializing a union, only 1 field can be set, in this design document, this is known as the 'active field'.

-> _Note_: unions have no notion of an 'active field', i.e. it has no special meaning, but is only used to in the design document to indicate the currently assigned field
+> _Note_: unions have no notion of an 'active field', i.e. it has no special meaning, but is only used to in the design document to indicate the currently assigned field.

 Any member can be accessed at any time, it directly reads the underlying memory as the type of the field being accessed.
 Which means that any field which has an incompattible layout with the active field **may** therefore contain invalid data.
-The programmer should be certain that the field contains valid before using it, failing to do so in undefined behavior.
+The programmer should be certain that the field contains valid data before using it, failing to do so in undefined behavior.

 Because of what's mentioned above, this means that all reads field in the union are `unsafe`.
-Unlike reads, writes are always safe, as the user is just overwriting arbitrary data, so cannot be undefined behavior.
+Unlike reads, writes are always safe, as the user is just overwriting arbitrary data, so it cannot be undefined behavior.
-As union field will never be dropped.
+A union field will never be dropped.

 ### 7.6.1.
 Union field offsets [↵](#76-union-)

 By default, all fields are guaranteed to be at an offset of `0`.
 Sometimes it might be useful to have certain fields overlap at a non-zero offset, this can be done using the `union_offset` attribute.

-The `union_offset` macro defines an offset in bytes, which will then be the resulting offset of the field.
+The `union_offset` attribute defines an offset in bytes, which will then be the resulting offset of the field.

 ### 7.6.2.
 Pattern matching on unions [↵](#76-union-)

 Another way to access union fields is to use pattern matching.
-Pattern mathinc on union field uses the same syntax as those for structs, except that the pattern must specificy exactly 1 field.
+Pattern matching on a union field uses the same syntax as those for structs, except that the pattern must specify exactly 1 field.
 Since reading from a union is unsafe, the entire match expression must be in an unsafe block.

 ### 7.6.3.
 References to union fields [↵](#76-union-)

 Since unions fields share a common storage, gaining writing access to one field of the union can give write access to all its remaining fields.
-For this reason, if any field is borrowed immutably, no other field can be borrowed mutably in the same lifetime.
+For this reason, if any field is borrowed immutably, no other field can be borrowed mutably at the same time.

 ## 7.7.
 Enum [↵](#7-items-)